This Blueberry & Goat Cheese Crostini is a gorgeous appetizer and the flavors are unique and delicious.

 - 1 teaspoon apple cider vinegar

-- 2 to 3 fresh sprigs of thyme (plus extra for garnish)
+- 2 sprigs fresh thyme plus extra for garnish

-Add the blueberries, water, one tablespoon of honey, and a pinch of salt and pepper to a small pan.
+- Add the blueberries, water, apple cider vinegar, one tablespoon of honey, and a pinch of salt and pepper to a small pan.